jina-ai/jina/docs/tutorials/scale-out.md

 ### Context

-Imaging you are building a text search system and your have an `Executor` to transform text to it's [tf-idf](https://en.wikipedia.org/wiki/Tf-idf) vector representation.
+Imagine you are building a text-based search system and you have an `Executor` to transform text to its [tf-idf](https://en.wikipedia.org/wiki/Tf-idf) vector representation.
 This could become a performance bottleneck to your search system.
 The Executor looks like this: